eduvpn/documentation/DISCO_3.0.md

   put this on the VPN server itself, i.e. listed in `https://vpn.example.org/.well-known/lc-vpn`?
 We do need to trust the VPN server then to not use a fake name and logo to "phish" the user...
+- do we want to sign this file like the "Disco 1.0" files?